4WD recoveries can be deadly; please take care

 A few days ago a young man in Queensland went out to recover a mates bogged 4WD, and paid the ultimate price.
 The news are saying a shackle broke free and came through the window, killing him.
 An absolutely terrible tragedy, and we pass our condolences onto his family and those affected.

-I've written a number of posts over the years trying to encourage people to perform safe recoveries, and seeing another death on the news is truly gut wrenching.
+I’ve written a number of posts over the years trying to encourage people to perform safe recoveries, and seeing another death on the news is truly gut wrenching.
 4WD recoveries can be deadly.
 Please let that sink in.
+For a full list, check out 4WD recovery deaths in Australia.

 In July 2015 a 17 year old boy was hit in the head during a 4WD recovery.
 Fortunately he survived after many days in critical condition, but he got very, very lucky.